Keyboard shortcuts

 1. If .git-std.toml exists, read types for the type list and scopes for scope suggestions.
 Otherwise, use the conventional commit standard types.

-2. Prompt for type (required), scope (optional), subject (required), body (optional), breaking change footer (optional).
+2. Prompt for type (required), scope (optional), subject (required), body (optional), breaking change footer (optional), trailer footers (optional).

-4. Validate the assembled message against the conventional commit spec (same rules as git std check).
+4. Validate the assembled message against the conventional commit spec (same rules as git std lint).

 5. Run git commit -m "<message>" with any passthrough flags (--sign, --amend, --all).